ruttyj/FlowerShop/README.md

 |password | root
 |database | Flowers

+Once the database is running run the `database.sql` code to create the database and table structure.
+Data can be imported to the database with the data in `import_data.csv`

-Once the database is running simply execute the following shell scripts to get up and running
+Once the database is setup with the initial data simply execute the following shell scripts to get up and running

     ./install.sh